 - For more details please refer to Lifecycle Status

-Please keep in mind that the name of the values (names) for the Account Assignment Roles should match the exact spelling of the name of the associated Totango User.
-For example, if Jonathan Doe (firstname.lastname@example.org) is the Success Manager of Account A, but his Totango User is created under John Doe, then the Success Manager value should be brought into Totango as John Doe.
+If you want to ensure that the tasks/touchpoints for the role are correlated to the Totango user.
+The value in the Account Assignment Role should match the exact spelling of the name of the associated Totango User.
+For example, if Jonathan Doe (firstname.lastname@example.org) is the Success Manager of Account A, but his Totango User is created under John Doe, then the tasks assigned at the account will not flow/relate to the correct Totango user.

 Totango User Attributes